What Is The Difference Between Bookkeeping And Accounting?

 Educational Requirements

 Typically, bookkeepers require less formal education, often needing only a high school diploma or an associate degree in a relevant field.
 In contrast, accountants generally require at least a bachelor’s degree in accounting or finance, coupled with certifications such as CPA (Certified Public Accountant) or ACCA (Association of Chartered Certified Accountants).
-These qualifications empower accountants to perform more complex and regulated tasks.
-When should a small business have a CPA?
+These qualifications empower accountants to perform more complex and regulated tasks, but when should a small business have a CPA?

 Professional Advancement to Certified Public Accountant